 When removing glue from the car after a pull, you don’t want it to be hot.
 If you attempt to take the glue off while it’s still hot you’ll just spread it around the panel creating a bigger mess.

 Instead, make sure it’s warm enough to be flexible.
-Grab your heat gun, set it on a low speed and heat that sucker up.
+Grab your heat gun, set it on a low speed, and heat that sucker up.

-Once the glue is heated up it should peel off easy enough.
+Once the glue is heated up it should peel off easily enough.
 Sometimes this method will require a putty knife and a steady hand.
 It’s far riskier and is more time-consuming and should only be used if isopropyl and acetone do not work.

 Always make sure that there is no residue left behind.
 Why would you remove an ugly dent only for glue etching to be left behind?

-Again, acetone or isopropyl will remove any residue, make sure to work fast to remove the chemical from the panel and make sure you use a clean rag, the last thing you want to do is scratch a customers vehicle.
+Again, acetone or isopropyl will remove any residue, make sure to work fast to remove the chemical from the panel, and make sure you use a clean rag, the last thing you want to do is scratch a customer’s vehicle.